-Posted in response to Bushboy’s Last on the Card photo challenge.
+The bottom photo is also posted in response to Bushboy’s Last on the Card photo challenge for November.
 See more responses here.

 My regular walk around Upolu Airport almost always occurs in the afternoon when I walk along the coast towards the east.
 This usually puts the sun at my back and the wind in my face.
 Last Friday, I went out in the morning and so walked in the other direction with both the sun and wind at my back.
 I was surprised by how strange it felt to do this.
 Approaching spots where I tend to stop and look for things in the water felt weird.
 I guess it shows what a creature of habit I’ve become.